Rastikko/Rastikko.github.io/_posts/2016-05-04-flow-and-positioning.md

 ```

 Meaning that the offsetParent of `child-element` is `parent-container`.
 Last thing to note, even if relative position behaves like a static, it will allow you to define position attributes into the element.

+### Flexible box
+Alternative, in CSS3 there is a new [flexbox module](https://www.w3.org/TR/css-flexbox-1/#flex-containers), flex layout allow us to to have a more controlled flow of the elements, allowing us to organize the flow of multiple elements in a more controlled way.
+[Check this guide](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) to know more about flexbox.

+TODO: add one example of each
+ - can be laid out in any flow direction (leftwards, rightwards, downwards, or even upwards!)
+ - can have their display order reversed or rearranged at the style layer (i.e., visual order can be independent of source and speech order)
+ - can be laid out linearly along a single (main) axis or wrapped into multiple lines along a secondary (cross) axis
+ - can “flex” their sizes to respond to the available space
+ - can be aligned with respect to their container or each other on the secondary (cross)
+ - can be dynamically collapsed or uncollapsed along the main axis while preserving the container’s cross size

  - https://www.w3.org/TR/css-flexbox-1/